 Interrupt descriptor table (IDT) is an x86 system table that holds descriptors for Interrupt Service Routines (ISRs) or simply interrupt handlers.

-In real mode, there is an IVT (interrupt vector table) that’s located by the fixed address
+In real mode, there is an IVT (interrupt vector table) which is located by the

 IDT is the table in memory, created and filled by OS that is pointed by

 lidt instruction.
 You can use IDT